Gino Boccasile

-Gino Boccasile (14 July 1901 – 10 May 1952) was an Italian illustrator.
+Gino Boccasile (14 July 1901 – 10 May 1952) was an Italian illustrator and graphic designer.
+He was one of the most important poster artists of the Fascist era.

 Biography

 Born in Bari, Boccasile was the son of a perfumer.
-Early in his youth, he lost his left eye by having it struck by a splash of quicklime while he was drinking from a fountain.
+Early in his youth, he lost his left eye when it was struck by a splash of quicklime while he was drinking from a fountain.
 Nonetheless, he showed a precocious aptitude for design and completed studies at the fine art school of his hometown.

 After the death of his father in 1925, he moved to Milan.
 Despite some initial difficulties, he eventually gained a post at the Mauzan-Morzenti Agency.
 Over the next few years, he produced posters, illustrated fashion magazines and gained fame for his sensuous renderings of the female form.

 Following the lead of fellow poster artist Achille Mauzan, Boccasile went to Buenos Aires, where he met his future spouse Alma Corsi.
 In 1932, he moved to Paris, where an issue of Paris Tabou was dedicated to his work.
-He also participated in the Salon des Indépendants, that same year.
+He also participated in the Salon des Indépendants that same year.
 Shortly after returning to Milan, he opened a publicity agency called ACTA, in Galleria del Corso, with his friend Franco Aloi.
 He illustrated for the Italian periodicals La Donna (1932), Dea and La Lettura (1934), Bertoldo (1936), Il Milione (1938), L'Illustrazione del Medico (1939), Ecco, Settebello and Il Dramma (1939) and designed many book covers for publishers Mondadori and Rizzoli.